 The other data set that I think is invaluable is the validation of what's going to work in humans.
 That's absolutely going to grow.
 The more experiments we do clinically, the stronger that ability to predict is going to become.
 We had a fork in the road early, maybe about four or five years ago, where we had to make a decision about using a third-party vendor to do some of the simulation and modeling for us around activity and efficacy.
 At the time, we spoke to a number of external vendors, but they had never really worked on an approach like ours that was a microbial, that was just restricted to the GI tract, that could replicate.
 There was a lot more complexity than just giving us a fixed dose of a small molecule or biologic.

 I decided not to move forward.

 Instead we made the decision that we were going to build that in house.
 We're going to own the data.
 We're going to own the model.
-As we start to go out and speak to potential big pharma partners, they're really interested, but they're really interested in the model.
+As we start to go out and speak to potential big pharma partners, they're interested in the potential of synthetic biotic medicines, but they're really interested in the model.